David Ignatius: 2009 Davos incident

-At the 2009 World Economic Forum in Davos, Switzerland, Ignatius moderated a discussion including then Turkish prime minister Recep Tayyip Erdoğan, Israeli president Shimon Peres, UN secretary-general Ban Ki-moon, and Arab League secretary-general Amr Moussa.
+At the 2009 World Economic Forum in Davos, Switzerland, Ignatius moderated a discussion including Turkish prime minister Recep Tayyip Erdoğan, Israeli president Shimon Peres, UN secretary-general Ban Ki-moon, and Arab League secretary-general Amr Moussa.
 As the December 2008–January 2009 conflict in Gaza was still fresh in memory, the tone of the discussion was lively.
 Ignatius gave Erdoğan 12 minutes to speak and gave the Israeli president 25 minutes to respond.
 Erdoğan objected to Peres's tone and raised his voice during the Israeli president's impassioned defense of his nation's actions.
 Ignatius gave Erdoğan a minute to respond (Erdoğan repeatedly insisted "One minute," in English), and when Erdoğan went over his allocated minute, Ignatius repeatedly cut the Turkish prime minister off, telling him and the audience that they were out of time and that they had to adjourn to a dinner.
 Erdoğan seemed visibly frustrated as he said confrontationally to the Israeli president, "When it comes to killing, you know well how to kill."
 Ignatius put his arm on Erdoğan's shoulder and continued to tell him that his time was up.
 Erdoğan then gathered his papers and walked out, saying, "I do not think I will be coming back to Davos after this because you do not let me speak."

 Writing about the incident later, Ignatius said that he found himself "in the middle of a fight where there was no longer a middle. [...]
 Because the Israel–Palestinian conflict provokes such heated emotions on both sides of the debate," Ignatius concluded, "it was impossible for anyone to be seen as an impartial mediator."
 Ignatius wrote that his experience elucidated a larger truth about failure of the United States' attempt to serve as an impartial mediator in the Israeli–Palestinian conflict.
 "American leaders must give up the notion that they can transform the Middle East and its culture through military force," he wrote, and instead "get out of the elusive middle, step across the threshold of anger, and sit down and talk" with the Middle Eastern leaders.

 Personal life

-Ignatius is married to Dr. Eve Thornberg, with whom he has three daughters.
+Ignatius married Dr. Eve Thornberg in 1980.
+The couple has three daughters.
+Ignatius and his wife live in the Cleveland Park neighborhood of Washington, DC.
 His brother, Adi Ignatius, is editor-in-chief of Harvard Business Review.